jimmidyson/elasticsearch-cloud-kubernetes/README.md

 # Kubernetes example

-In this example, we're going to use a headless service to look up the Elasticsearch cluster nodes to join.
+In this example, we're going to use a headle service to look up the Elasticsearch cluster nodes to join.

 The following manifest uses 3 replication controllers to created Elasticsearch pods in 3 different modes: